powsybl/powsybl-optimizer/open-reac/README.md

 ### 1 Overview

-The reactive Optimal Power Flow (OPF) is implemented with AMPL.
+The reactive optimal power flow (OPF) is implemented with AMPL.
 Its goal is to propose values for all voltage and reactive equipment and controllers of the grid (voltage set point of generating units, shunts, transformers ratios...).